mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 our experience.
 This is particularly clear from the first argument, as Kant seems there to be denying the Lockean claim (*Essay*, II.xiii.2-4) that the representation of space is derived from the representation of the distances between objects.
-Kant's point (or a point) in the first argument is that we cannot represent one object as *distant* from another without already representing them as being in one space in which they may be related.
+Kant's point (or a point) in the argument (1) is that we cannot represent one object as *distant* from another without already representing them as being in one space in which they are related.
+More generally, Kant's claim seems to be that we cannot represent to object as spatially *related* without presupossing a more general (and distinct) capacity to represent the space in which those relations stand (on this, see especially Warren (1998)).

 Kant's second argument is perhaps less persuasive, for it argues that we cannot represent a lack of space.
 Certainly, this fact would seem to go against the empiricist view of space as something we learn from experience.
 But it seems that the empiricist might counter that once the representation of space is gained via experience, we cannot part with it psychologically, and so cannot represent its absence.
+Kant's "cannot" needs to be more than just a psychological "cannot", and I don't see that he provides the argument necessary to show that the empiricist position founders.

 Thus, with these first two arguments Kant attempts to refute a particular position concerning the *source* of our representation of